 The SCoPEx research team sought external advice from a range of stakeholders for governing SCoPEx.
 We would like to thank everyone who provided their thoughtful insights and guidance.

 Based on this guidance, we decided to establish an independent Advisory Committee to provide advice on the research and governance of SCoPEx.

 This Advisory Committee has been established under the auspices of the Harvard Dean of the School of Engineering and Applied Sciences, Frank Doyle, and the Harvard Vice Provost for Research, Richard McCullough, who will work as liaisons between the Advisory Committee and the SCoPEx research team.
 The Advisory Committee is providing advice to the Harvard Dean of Engineering, the Harvard Vice Provost for Research, and the SCoPEx Principal Investigator, Frank Keutsch.

-An independent Search Committee will support the establishment of the Advisory Committee.
-This is intended to help ensure its independence from the SCoPEx research team.
+An independent Search Committee supported the establishment of the Advisory Committee.
+This was intended to help ensure its independence from the SCoPEx research team.